xasyhack/AWSNetworkingSpeciality/README.md

 | Security Group         | Default SG allows all outbound, no inbound     |
 | CIDR Range             | `172.31.0.0/16`                                |
 | Auto-assign Public IP  | Enabled by default                             |

+📝 Exam sample
+A developer launches an EC2 instance using the AWS Management Console without specifying any networking configurations.They expect the instance to be accessible via SSH from their corporate IP.
+However, they are unable to connect.
+Setup Details:
+- Region: `us-east-1`
+- VPC: Default VPC is used automatically
+- Subnet: Default public subnet
+- Instance: Amazon Linux EC2 with public IP assigned
+- Security Group: Default security group
+- Route Table: Subnet route table includes `0.0.0.0/0 → IGW`
+Problem:
+- The issue is with the **default security group**, which **only allows inbound traffic from itself** (`source: sg-xxxxxx`).
+- It does **not allow inbound SSH** from external IPs.
+Security groups need to be **modified manually** to allow external access

 ### 📖 Subnets, VPC Routers, and Route tables
 **Subnets**